Founded in 2012, AirDNA is a bootstrapped start-up that provides short term rental insights on AirBNB and VRBO properties.

 The company is growing almost 100% per year doing $8.4 million in annual revenue across a customer base of 6,500.

-Customers are split between 6,000 customers who own short term rental properties and 500 Enterprise Customers.
+6,000 customers are short term rental property owners and 500 Enterprise Customers.

 Nathan sat down with founder and CEO Scott Shatford to better understand the history and metrics behind his success.

 Specifically, will there 20% monthly churn kill them?

 Most of the 6,000 smaller customers are paying $60-$70 per month generating $420,000 in monthly recurring revenue.